 Meghalaya, the abode of the clouds, in particular, is majestic during the monsoon.
 But don’t forget to pack your wellies and a sturdy raincoat.
 We, however, recommend steering clear of the plains at this time of the year since they tend to get flooded by the overflowing waters of the Brahmaputra.
 A lot of hotels offer monsoon discounts.
 Tawang experiences moderate rainfall at this time of the year.
 The Anthurium festival in Mizoram takes place in September.

 Winter – October to March

 Most locals would recommend autumn-winter as the perfect time of the year to visit every region of the Northeast.
 The weather ranges from pleasant to freezing cold depending on the month and altitude.
 And apart from the higher parts of Arunachal Pradesh, like west Kameng and Tawang, there is no snowfall.
 While the mean January temperature in the valley region of Assam is around 16 °C, the temperatures in the mountainous region of Arunachal Pradesh and Nagaland hover around a maximum of 14 °C and a sub-zero minimum temperature.

-After recovering from the fury of the monsoon, most wildlife sanctuaries re-open to the public in September.
-Numerous harvest and cultural festivals such as the Hornbill festival of Nagaland (December), Magh Bihu in Assam (January), Myoko festival in Arunachal (March) and the Anthurium festival in Mizoram (September) are held during this stretch.
+After recovering from the fury of the monsoon, most wildlife sanctuaries re-open to the public in November.
+Numerous harvest and cultural festivals such as the Hornbill festival of Nagaland (December), Magh Bihu in Assam (January) and Myoko festival in Arunachal (March) are held during this stretch.
 Manipur hosts the Sangei festival in November.
 Warm clothes are a must if you are visiting the Northeast between November and March.